Jamie Lynn Spears’ Daughter Maddie In ‘Serious Condition’ After Scary ATV Accident

 Jamie Lynn Spears & Her Daughter Maddie — See Adorable Pics

-Maddie’s biological father is Casey Aldridge and it remains unknown if he’s been notified of his daughter’s condition.
-Even though Jamie wasn’t there, her husband Jamie Watson did seem to tag along for the trip.
+Maddie’s biological father is Casey Aldridge and we’re sure he’s very worried about his daughter’s condition.
+Even though Jamie wasn’t there, her husband Jamie Watson was possibly on the trip.
 Only a few hours ago, he posted a serene snap of a lake which was tagged at Arcola, Louisiana.
 It’s clear his bond with Maddie is very strong as even shared a few words of inspiration from her one day prior.
 We’re keeping them all in our thoughts during this tough time.

 This story is still developing…Keep returning back to HollywoodLife.com for updates.